On the Invariance of G\"odel's Second Theorem with regard to Numberings: Summary and Conclusions

-The above observation is closely related to another direction of research into which the study of invariance may be extended.
-For instance, in addition to Gödel's Second Theorem itself being invariant, one might reasonably also require its proof and the process of arithmetisation to be independent of the employed numbering.
-This would rule out intensionally incorrect provability predicates such as those present in the proof of Theorem~\ref{maintheorem:invariance}, as well as non-standard proofs based on deviant numberings (see Lemma~\ref{diaglemma}).
-As noted in the discussion following Theorem~\ref{theorem:last}, a stronger invariance claim such as this is likely to require translation functions of numberings to preserve not only necessary but \textit{sufficient}, and thus more restrictive, conditions for expressing provability or other syntactic properties.
-Once again, a more refined notion of acceptability of numberings is needed.
-We believe that future work in this direction may further elucidate to what extent the choice of numberings bears on intensionality phenomena in metamathematics.
+This observation is closely related to another direction of research into which the study of invariance may be extended.
+For instance, in addition to Gödel's Second Theorem itself being invariant, one might also require its proof and the process of arithmetisation to be independent of the employed numbering.
+This would rule out intensionally incorrect provability predicates such as those present in the proof of Theorem~\ref{theorem:last}, as well as non-standard proofs based on non-standard numberings (cf.~Lemma~\ref{diaglemma}).
+As noted in Section~\ref{subsection:intensionality}, an invariance claim along these lines requires translation functions of numberings to preserve stronger than merely schematic proof-theoretic properties.
+Since computable equivalence is too weak for this purpose, once again a more restrictive and theory-dependent notion of admissibility of numberings is needed.
+I believe that future work in this direction may further elucidate to what extent the choice of numberings bears on intensionality phenomena in metamathematics.